EC528-Fall-2023/ChRIS/README.md

 For ELK, one of its most prominent features is efficient log parsing by content.
 Although this was something that may be interesting to implement, we ultimately chose to go with the LGTM Observability stack because of the better flexibility it offers, as well as because of the ELK stack's focus on log analytics.

-### Generating Visualizations of Observability Data (Metrics, Logs, Traces):

-Our Observability stack features Grafana, the data visualization platform that is able to connect to the previously mentioned components such as Loki and Prometheus.
-As a part of our project, we ingest the metrics, logs, and traces and create meaningful visualizations and alerting that is able to perform the following:
-* Visualize system performance metrics for system admins, and alert upon system exceeding a certain threshold
-* Visualize / monitor for recent plugin failures, and alert users upon plugin failure
-* Visualize plugin performance metrics for system admins, and alert if plugin is failing or stuck

 ### Deployment to the New England Research Cloud (NERC)

 A big part of the project will also be testing and automating the deployment of ChRIS with the observability stack on the NERC.
 The model that we will be following is shown in **Figure 1**.